docker/docs/ee/ucp/deploy-application-package.md

 ## Application packages

 Docker 2.1 EE introduces application packages as a core concept in Docker.
-With application packages, [NEED NARRATIVE HERE ABOUT WHY OR WHICH CUSTOMERS CARE ABOUT THIS].
+With application packages, **NEED NARRATIVE HERE ABOUT WHY OR WHICH CUSTOMERS CARE ABOUT THIS**.

 An application package can have one of these formats:

-- **Three-file format**: Defined by a metadata.yml, a docker-compose.yml, and a settings.yml files inside a `my-app.dockerapp` folder.
+- **Three-file format**: Defined by metadata.yml, a docker-compose.yml, and a settings.yml files inside a `my-app.dockerapp` folder.
 This is also called the folder format.
 - **Single-file format**: Defined by a data from the previously three files concatenated in the order givem and separated by `---\n` in a single file named named 'my-app.dockerapp'.
 - **Image format**: Defined by a Docker image in the engine store or exported as a tarball.